Palindromes (film)

-Palindromes is a 2004 American comedy-drama film written and directed by Todd Solondz.
-Referencing Solondz's previous Welcome to the Dollhouse, it was nominated for the Golden Lion award at the 61st Venice International Film Festival.

-The protagonist, a 13-year-old girl named Aviva, is played by eight different actors of different ages, races, and genders during the course of the film, which features an array of secondary characters.
+Palindromes is a 2004 American comedy drama film written and directed by Todd Solondz.
+Referencing Solondz's previous Welcome to the Dollhouse, it follows a 13-year-old girl named Aviva and her quest to become a mom.
+Aviva is notably played by eight different actors of different ages, races, and genders over the course of the film, which is divided into chapters.
 The names of the characters Aviva, Bob, and Otto are all palindromes.
+On September 3, 2004, the film premiered at the Venice Film Festival, where it was nominated for the Golden Lion.
+It received a limited theatrical release in North America on April 13, 2005.

+Monument Releasing and Visit Films, in conjunction with the Museum of Modern Art, screened a 4K restoration of the film on March 12, 2025.
+The restoration was released digitally on May 20, 2025.

 Plot

-The film opens with a funeral for Dawn Wiener (the protagonist from Solondz's Welcome to the Dollhouse), who went to college, gained a lot of weight and acne, and committed suicide at age 20 after she became pregnant from date rape.
-Her older brother Mark (Matthew Faber, reprising his role) reads the eulogy while Dawn's tearful parents (Angela Pietropinto and Bill Buell, also reprising their roles) sit in the audience and seem to finally show remorse over the way they mistreated her as a child.
+The film opens with a funeral for Dawn Wiener who went to college, gained a lot of weight and acne, and committed suicide at age 20 after she became pregnant from a date rape.
+Her older brother Mark reads the eulogy while Dawn's tearful parents sit in the audience and seem to finally show remorse over the way they mistreated her as a child.
 Dawn's younger sister whom she was estranged from, Missy, does not attend the funeral.
 One of the attendees is Aviva, Dawn's cousin.

 A few years later, Aviva desires to have a child.
-She has sex with Judah (Robert Agri), a family friend, and becomes pregnant.
+She has sex with Judah, a family friend, and becomes pregnant.
 Aviva's parents are horrified and demand that she get an abortion.
-While the abortion is technically successful, it is implied via a fractured, emotional conversation with the doctor (Stephen Singer) that Aviva can no longer have children.
+While the abortion is technically successful, it is implied via a fractured, emotional conversation with the doctor that Aviva can no longer have children.
 Not fully conscious, Aviva is unaware of this, and her parents, already fragile, lead her to believe all is well when she awakens, afraid to upset Aviva.

 Aviva runs away from home.
-She befriends a trucker (Stephen Adly Guirgis) and has sex with him; however, the trucker abandons her at a motel.
+She befriends a trucker and has sex with him; however, the trucker abandons her at a motel.
 She is eventually found by the Sunshine Family, a Christian fundamentalist foster home that cares for disordered orphans and runaways.
 She tells them her name is Henrietta — the name she picked for the baby she was persuaded to abort.
 While at the Sunshine Family home, she discovers a dark side to the foster father; he assassinates abortion providers.
 His next target is the doctor who performed Aviva's abortion.
 The hitman whom the foster father uses is the same trucker Aviva previously befriended and had sex with.